nantrinh/postit_app_walkthrough/README.md

 The biggest differences are:
 - I use Rails 6 and Ruby 2.6.5.
 The course uses Rails 4 and Ruby 2.
 - I use Bootstrap 4.
-The course uses an earlier version of Bootstrap.
+The course uses Bootstrap 3.
 - I use PostgreSQL instead of SQLite3.
 - I start deploying in lesson 1 instead of in lesson 3.